-- At least two SATA hard drives or M.2 SSDs (Note 1). (to ensure optimal performance, it is recommended that
+- At least two SATA hard drives or M.2 SSDs (Note 1) (to ensure optimal performance, it is recommended that

 you use two hard drives with identical model and capacity).
 (Note 2)

-- · Windows setup disk.
+- A Windows setup disk.

-- · Motherboard driver disk.
+- Motherboard driver disk.

-- · A USB flash drive.
+- A USB thumb drive.

-Configuring the Onboard SATA Controller
+Configuring SATA Controllers